bemeurer/bemeurer.github.io/_posts/2016-10-28-arch-linux-nspire.md

 ---
-title: "Running Arch on the TI Nspire CX"
+title: "Running Arch on the TI Nspire CX Calculator"
 excerpt: "A comprehensive guide on how to compile the Linux kernel for the TI
           Nspire"
 author: bernardo_meurer